The West Coast PHO Dietitian Service is here to support people, families or whanau who have one or more of the following:

 *Previous diagnosis of gestational diabetes

-*Nutrition related concerns such as yo-yo dieting, weight cycling or any eating behaviours that cause distress
+*Nutrition related concerns such as yo-yo dieting, weight cycling or any eating behaviours that cause distress AND are ready to move from weight loss as a goal to a focus on healthy habits

 The range of services being offered by the dietitians at the PHO means that there is something to suit everyone, including those living rurally.
 All of our services are FREE and are provided by our responsive and qualified team.